 Epimedium grandiflorum ‘Nanum’

 One of the smallest, if not the smallest, of epimediums, reaching only 15cm in height when in flower, with a later flush of leaves growing a little higher.
 The combination of a dome of dapper leaflets each margined with a border of purple red, beneath sprays of large, pure-white flowers opening from pink-flushed stems and buds, is a jewel-like joy of spring.
 Not surprisingly such beauty bears close scrutiny so this plant looks especially good when potted and placed at eye level.
 Height 20cm.
 Origin Japan.
 Conditions Open, well-drained soil; shade to part shade.
 Hardiness RHS H5, USDA 4a-8b.
-Season of interest Spring mainly, summer foliage.
+Season of interest an April flower that's best for spring mainly, summer foliage.

 Adiantum pedatum ‘Japonicum’

 A hardy maidenhair fern with the most amazing burnished copper-coloured young foliage.
 This colouration gradually fades to green over a period of three to four weeks.
 In the best forms, which are worth seeking out for an April plant, it unfurls its croziers a really rich colour but this can vary in its intensity from season to season, depending perhaps on weather conditions or light levels.
 Makes a lovely clump of foliage throughout the summer and is one of my favourite smaller ferns.
 Height 45cm.
 Origin Japan.
 Conditions Best in a good woodland soil; part shade.
 Hardiness RHS H5, USDA 6a-8b.
 Season of interest Best in spring, but still good in summer.